vilchezdanny/Daniel_Vilchez_TakeHome/README.md

-# Exploring Craiglist Data to Build a Predictive Model for Car Prices
+# Exploring Craiglist Data to Predict Car Prices

 This project aims to find meaningful insights in scraped Craigslist data and in turn build a predictive model.